philanc/ple/README.md

 ### License

 This code is published under a BSD license.
-Fell free to fork!
+Feel free to fork!